tylerjrbuell/reactive-ai-agents/README.md

 ## ⚙️ Advanced Context Management & Tool Use Policy Configuration

 The framework exposes fine-grained control over context management and tool use policy for advanced users.
-All options are available as explicit builder methods on `ReactAgentBuilder`:
+All options are available as explicit builder methods on `ReactiveAgentBuilder`:

 ### Context Management Options